pre-srfi/in-source-documentation/template.md

 documentation comment continues, and may span multiple lines, until a closing `*|#` or `?|#` appears, respectively.

-When reading a source file in order to extract documentation, nested block comments within the documentation comment shall be ignored.
-When reading a source file in order to extract documentation, it is an error if the matching closing character sequence is omitted.
+When reading a source file in order to extract documentation, an exception shall be raised if the matching closing character sequence is omitted.
 If a nested documentation comment appears within a block comment, it shall be ignored for documentation purposes.
+If a nested block comment appears within a documentation comment, it shall be ignored for documentation purposes.

 This SRFI does not change the lexical syntax of block comments, as specified in [R7RS section 2.2](https://small.r7rs.org/attachment/r7rs.pdf#section.2.2) and